The Ethiopian e-Government Initiative – Improving upon past practices

-With a population of approximately 96.5 million, a GDP of US $46.6 billion, a primary school enrollment rate of 95.3% and an urban employment rate of 83.5%, Ethiopia’s focus on improving its eGov properties becomes a little bit clearer, as the country’s leadership recognize the potential for growth, if the state acts as liaison between people and business, facilitating the relationship.
+With a population of approximately 96.5 million, a GDP of $46.6 billion, a primary school enrollment rate of 95.3% and an urban employment rate of 83.5%, Ethiopia’s focus on improving its eGov properties becomes a little bit clearer, as the country’s leaders recognize the potential for growth, if the state acts as a liaison between people and business, facilitating the relationship.

 Add on top of this the fact that Ethiopia has seen a 10% economic growth over the past 10 years, with a net positive trend in poverty reduction – going from 38.7% in 2005, to 29.6% in 2010, the stage seemed set for this purpose.